The Ayurvedic Approach to Balancing Blood Cholesterol

 A: It's ideal to follow a Kapha-pacifying routine.
 This includes exercising every single day.
 Exercise balances all the agnis, including the five bhut-agnis and meda agni, all of which are important for metabolizing fat and creating healthy cholesterol.
 Exercise also improves circulation, which helps the dhatu agnis such as meda agni.

 Yoga asanas and surya namaskara (sun salutations) are part of the ayurvedic routine and can be performed twice daily for ten minutes each.
-Pranayama, or yogic breathing exercises, are also recommended, as proper breathing helps digestion and helps cleans the srotas, or channels.
+Pranayama, or yogic breathing exercises, are also recommended, as proper breathing helps digestion and helps clean the srotas, or channels.
 To keep cholesterol in balance, it's also important to do some kind of aerobic exercise in addition to yoga and sun salutes for at least half an hour every day.
 You can start with brisk walking, which is sufficient for many people.
 But if you feel the need for more vigorous exercise, you can swim, cross-country ski, kayak, take an aerobics class, or play sports.
 The important thing is to exert to only fifty percent of your capacity, and to gradually increase your endurance by exercising every day.

-The Kapha pacifying routine also discourages sleeping during the day, as this causes the metabolism to slow and the srotas or channels to fill with ama.
+The Kapha-pacifying routine also discourages sleeping during the day, as this causes the metabolism to slow and the srotas, or channels, to fill with ama.
 Wake up before six o'clock, and avoid daytime naps.
 Eat your meals at the same time every day, and plan to eat your largest meal at lunchtime, when your digestion is strong.
 To avoid indigestion at night, eat lightly.

 Finally, one of the most effective ways to lower cholesterol is to practice the Transcendental Meditation® technique.
-The American Heart Association has recently published a study in its journal Stroke that showed that the simple practice of the Transcendental Meditation® technique lowered cholesterol and the threat of stroke as much as cholesterol-lowering drugs—but without the dangerous side effects.
-Practicing the TM technique twenty minutes twice a day has another advantage—it reduces stress and improves mental clarity, making it easier to follow a healthy diet and make healthy lifestyle choices the rest of the day.
+The American Heart Association has recently published a study in its journal Stroke that showed that the simple practice of the Transcendental Meditation® technique lowered cholesterol and the threat of stroke as much as cholesterol-lowering drugs — but without the dangerous side effects.
+Practicing the TM technique twenty minutes twice a day has another advantage — it reduces stress and improves mental clarity, making it easier to follow a healthy diet and make healthy lifestyle choices the rest of the day.

 A Sample of Research Studies on Ayurvedic Herbs that Lower Cholesterol